willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

 ## Thoughts on the Readings

-### Establishing a Baseline for Measuring Advancement in theScience of Security – an Analysis of the 2015 IEEESecurity & Privacy Proceedings
+### Establishing a Baseline for Measuring Advancement in the Science of Security - an Analysis of the 2015 IEEE Security & Privacy Proceedings

 The focus here is on the quality of scientific reporting in security papers.